simonbogh/CarND-Extended-Kalman-Filter-Project/README.md

 ---
 ## Simulation Details
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
 The simulator provides measurement data from a lidar and radar tracking a moving car.
-F

 The main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator is as follows: